sumithprabhu/Raisecoin/README.md

-# RasiCoin
+# Raisecoin

-RasiCoin is a revolutionary project aimed at addressing the global challenge of taking projects public and raising funds across the globe.
+Raisecoin is a revolutionary project aimed at addressing the global challenge of taking projects public and raising funds across the globe.
 Traditional geographical boundaries and limitations often hinder project reach and funding opportunities.
-RasiCoin seeks to eliminate these barriers using blockchain technology, providing a decentralized, transparent, and secure platform for global fundraising.
+Raisecoin seeks to eliminate these barriers using blockchain technology, providing a decentralized, transparent, and secure platform for global fundraising.

 ## Key Features